Tan-Tshunglee/HiddenForground/README.md

 # HiddenForground

-  A simple demo to show keep app forground or visible without ongoing notification showing in the notification manager.
+  A simple demo to show how to keep app forground or visible without ongoing notification showing in the notification manager.